The caudex of a larger plant smoothens out.

 growing in a well drained soil with some water and some to lots of

 sun.
-The caudex can grow to 20 centimetres or more in diameter, the
+The caudex can grow to 20 centimetres or even 60 in diameter, the

 What former have been known as